shardakumari505/leap/README.md

 ## Getting Started

+After downloading or cloning the Repo, got to root of the project and hit:

+npm install

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev